SujeethFoundation/sujeethfoundation.github.io/index.markdown

 layout: home
 permalink: /
 title: "Home"
-desc: "Unlock educational opportunities with the Sujeeth Foundation.
+excerpt: "Unlock educational opportunities with the Sujeeth Foundation.
 Explore our Career Circle Program, a 6-week virtual mentorship initiative for college juniors, and learn how we support students through resume building, networking, and interview preparation.
 Join us to volunteer, donate, and make a difference in students' lives."

 ---